Macedonia (Greece): Etymology

+The term "Aegean Macedonia" arose after the Balkan Wars in reference to the region.
+Yugoslavs and Bulgarians have used the term "Aegean Macedonia" instead of "Greek Macedonia".
+Macedonian textbooks with maps depicting an enlarged Macedonia (including Greek and Bulgarian Macedonia) were used in the Yugoslav period and after North Macedonia's independence in 1991.
+Ethnic Macedonians have envisioned Greek Macedonia (referred to as "Aegean Macedonia") as part of a "Greater Macedonia".
+They have circulated maps depicting this concept.
+Aegean Refugee Associations have also promoted the irredentist concept United Macedonia.
+It appears that the name "Aegean Macedonia" sometimes challenges the legitimacy of Greek sovereignty over the area.
+The name has not been recognized in Greece.
+Macedonian members of the Joint Macedonian–Greek Committee agreed with the removal of the term from textbooks.

 History

 Prehistory

 Macedonia lies at the crossroads of human development between the Aegean and the Balkans.
 The earliest signs of human habitation date back to the palaeolithic period, notably with the Petralona cave in which was found the oldest yet known European humanoid, Archanthropus europaeus petraloniensis.
 The Ouranopithecus macedoniensis is perhaps the oldest, dating to 9.6–8.7 million years ago.
 During the early Neolithic period, the settlement of Nea Nikomedeia was developed.
 In the Late Neolithic period (c.
 4500), trade took place with quite distant regions, indicating rapid socio-economic changes.
 One of the most important innovations was the start of copper working.